alfonsof/terraform-google-cloud-examples/code/07-terraform-state/README.md

 This folder contains a state example of a [Terraform](https://www.terraform.io/) file on Google Cloud Platform (GCP).

-This Terraform file use the Google Cloud Storage bucket created in the previous example (create-cloud-storage) to store the information about what infrastructure has been created.
+This Terraform file use the Google Cloud Storage bucket created in the previous example [06-create-cloud-storage](../06-create-cloud-storage/) to store the information about what infrastructure has been created.

 This information is stored in the Terraform state file `terraform.tfstate`.
-This file contains a JSON format that records a mapping from the representation of the resources in GCP (Google Cloud Platform) to Terrafom resources in the configuration files.
+This file contains a JSON format that records a mapping from the representation of the resources on Google Cloud Platform (GCP) to Terrafom resources in the configuration files.

 ## Requirements